Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Parameterization Schemes Methodology

 To ensure compatibility between our ICON setup and the \climsim{} data, we configured \icon{} with 60 vertical levels, adjusting their heights to approximately match those of the \climsim{} dataset.
 The ML schemes' tendencies were then coupled within the troposphere, and only the lowest 42 levels (corresponding to an approximate upper pressure level of \qty{95}{\hecto\pascal}) were used as inputs/outputs for the scheme.

 For the coupling of the \icon{} model implemented in FORTRAN and the ML models in Python/\allowbreak{}PyTorch, we used the FTorch library \cite{atkinson_ftorch_2025}.
 This library enables running the ML models in inference mode during the time integration of the \icon{} model.
 After training and before exporting the ML models, we added normalization layers before and after the \texttt{forward} method of the model to take care of the preprocessing and postprocessing of the inputs and outputs during inference.
+Coupling an ML model to ICON slows down the overall simulation by a factor of about two.